UnkindPartition/tasty/README.md

 [tasty]: http://hackage.haskell.org/package/tasty

-By default the console runner produces colorful output (when output goes to the terminal), hence the dependency on `ansi-terminal`.
-But it is also possible to compile the `tasty` package with the `-f-colors` cabal flag, in which case the colorful output will be disabled and the extra dependency dropped.
-This may be useful for CI systems.

 In order to create a test suite, you also need to install one or more «providers» (see below).